Tuesday, September 2, 2025

 We had a wonderful dinner and then walked around the park, looking at the sunset.
 As we stood side by side, she had her hand on my back at my rear braces.
 She turned to face me and tugged on my front braces.

-“I really love these braces,” she said, as she tugged on them again.
+“I really love these braces,” she said, tugging on them again.

 “I’m glad you like them,” I responded, “I like them too.”